cviguers/svg-logo-generator/README.md

 ## Usage

 To start the application, run `node index.js` in the root folder of the project.
 Look to the "product" folder for the new `.svg` file.
+Usage Walkthrough Video: https://drive.google.com/file/d/1prDKoOGN3rznNKunYcsMOSr-MJOGuXj1/view

 <img src="./assets/images/node.png"/>